devhliu/dcmCheck/docs/latest/configuring/data-source.md

         qidoRoot: 'http://localhost:8899/dicom-web',
         wadoRoot: 'http://localhost:8899/dicom-web',
         qidoSupportsIncludeField: false,
-        imageRendering: 'wadouri',
+        imageRendering: 'wadors',
-        thumbnailRendering: 'wadouri',
+        thumbnailRendering: 'wadors',
       },
     ],
   },
 };
 ```

-To learn more about how you can configure the DCMCloud Viewer, check out our
+To learn more about how you can configure the OHIF Viewer, check out our
 [Configuration Guide](./index.md).

 ## Open Source DICOM Image Archives